stephanel/daily-bytes/README.md

 ## Run the .NET Tests using GitHub Actions

 A workflow for running the .NET tests manually is available in `Github Actions`.
-When running it, You will be asked for the input `Folder of the .NET app` which should be the relative path of the directoy of the .NET code.
+When running it, You will be asked for the input `Folder of the .NET app` which should be the relative path of the directory of the .NET code.

 Example: to run the tests of the project `ReverseString`, enter `reverse-string/csharp`.